 - Typically have lower fees because of higher levels of activity

-- Typically have access to more detailed information charts and data
+- Often have access to more detailed information charts and data

 - May require a certain number of trades per month

-- May have lower commission rates for those who trade more than a certain number of trades or over a certain value per month or quarter
+- Might have lower commissions for those who trade more than a certain number of times per month or quarter

 - Less likely to allow you to trade currencies or futures